 The Korean language courses at the East Asian Studies Department offers four levels of Korean from Elementary to Post-Advanced, 4th Year Korean.
 The program aims to construct a strong foundation for students who intend to pursue academic research or careers involving the Korean language.
 Our curriculum is designed to develop all four language skills: speaking, listening, reading, and writing and to provide proficiency-based sequential courses that lead students to a high level of competence in Korean.
-Elementary and Intermediate Korean language courses have two tracks: One-year regular track and One-semester Advanced learners track.
+Elementary and Intermediate Korean language courses have two tracks: One-year regular track and One-semester Advanced speakers track.
 The track is decided, not by ethnic origin, but by students’ speaking and comprehension skills and exposure to Korean.
-Advanced Learners track focuses more on spellings, grammar use, and basic composition as well as develop oral and aural proficiency.
+Advanced Speakers track focuses more on spellings, grammar use, and basic composition as well as develop oral and aural proficiency.
 The two tracks are integrated into one section at Advanced Korean I. At this level, we expect that students from both tracks have acquired fundamental knowledge and solid skills in Korean and can carry out advanced-intermediate level tasks.
 Below are our regular course offerings.
 For further information, please contact the Korean language coordinator.

 Elementary Korean I, II

 EAST-UA 254, 255 No previous training in the language is required for EAST-UA 254.
 Prerequisite for EAST-UA 255: EAST-UA 254 or placement exam.
 Offered in the fall and spring.
 4 points.

 First-year Korean.
 Designed to introduce the Korean language and alphabet, Hangul.
 Provides a solid foundation in all aspects of the language, including speaking, listening, reading, and writing.
 Students study the language's orthographic and phonetic systems, grammar, syntax, and vocabulary within social and cultural contexts.

 Elementary Korean for Advanced Speakers